tonywu6/mdbookkit/docs/src/rustdoc-link/getting-started.md

 </figure>

-This works in both `mdbook build` and `mdbook serve`!
+The preprocessor runs in both `mdbook build` and `mdbook serve`.

 ![screen recording of mdbook-rustdoc-link during mdbook build](media/screencap.webp)

-To read more about this project, feel free to return to [Overview](index.md#overview).

 > [!IMPORTANT]
 >
-> It is assumed that you are running `mdbook` within a Cargo project.
+> It is assumed that you are running mdBook from within a Cargo project.
 >
 > If you are working on a crate, and your book directory is within your source tree,
-> such as next to `Cargo.toml`, then running `mdbook` from there will "just work".
+> such as next to `Cargo.toml`, then running mdBook from there will "just work".
 >
-> If your book doesn't belong to a Cargo project, refer to
+> If your book doesn't reside within a Cargo project, refer to
-> [Workspace layout](workspace-layout.md) for more information on how you can setup up
+> [Workspace layout](workspace-layout.md) for instructions on setting up the
-> the preprocessor.
+> preprocessor.

 > [!TIP]
 >